CS3704-VT/Course/Project/PM3.md

 * Kanban: submit a depiction (i.e., screenshot, link, etc.) of completed and prioritized tasks in your team's Kanban board
 * Agile: submit a summary of retrospective (retrospective) and prioritized tasks for the next milestone (sprint planning)
 * Extreme programming: submit calculation of project velocity and estimate velocity for next project milestone
-* Incremental: submit prioritized requirements to factor into the next design milestone (and why they are prioritized)
+* Incremental: submit documentation explaining how design maps to prioritized requirements
-* Waterfall: submit updated SRS document with design contraints
+* Waterfall: submit updated SRS document with high-level, low-level, and UI design contraints

 ### High-level Design (4%)